-No one knows how it happened or why, but the gates between the different worlds has been rent asunder and the Watchtowers have formed in the Material realm.
-And the realms associated with came too, merging with ours and twisting it in chaotic ways.
+No one knows how it happened or why, but the gates between the different worlds has been rent asunder and the Watchtowers, the physical embodiment of otherworldly magic, have formed in the Material Realm.
+And the supernatural realms attached to their Watchtowers came too, merging with ours and twisting it in chaotic ways.
 They bleed into each other now, and this has infused the magic in strange ways, leaving not just Mages, but all supernatural creatures affected.
-Now spirits, demons, hedge beasts, and spirits freely walked the earth, while the flames of Azoth grow bright inside the Created’s chest, and the dead rise from the grave.
+Now spirits, demons, ghosts, hedge beasts, and fey freely walked the earth, while the flames of Azoth grow bright inside the Created’s chest, and the dead rise from the grave.

-“Polluted” this way and driven mad by the Event, full of rage and fury the Exarchs declared open war on the Material realm and would have Sundered it again if not for the Oracles intervention alongside mystical heroes of every stripe and power.
-They saved the world from the brunt of the Exarch’s magic, but it still shattered the mortal world like an atom bomb.
+“Polluted” this way and driven mad by the Event, full of rage and fury the Exarchs, the high "gods" of magic, declared open war on the Material realm and would have Sundered it again if not for the Oracles' intervention alongside mystical heroes of every stripe and power.
+As the only willworkers as old and powerful as the Exarchs themselves, they saved the world from the brunt of the Exarch’s magic, but it still shattered the mortal world like an atom bomb.
 It was the mystical equivalent of nuclear war, ending the world as everyone knew it.

 All that happened 200 years ago.

-Other than a smattering of “mortal only” towns heavily guarded by Hunters and paranoid militias, the only great cities left are those that formed around the Watchtowers where supernaturals and mortals live among each other, trying to protect themselves against the armies of the Exarchs and the ravages of the other realms.
+Other than a smattering of “mortal only” towns heavily guarded by Hunters, humans who have taken a stand against the magical forces, and paranoid militias, the only great cities left are those that formed around the Watchtowers where supernaturals and mortals live among each other, trying to protect themselves against the armies of the Exarchs and the ravages of the other realms.

-Changelings and Acanthus have formed the city of Camelot around Watchtower of the Lunargent Thorn in the nation of Avalon and work to protect the world from the Gentry, hobgoblins, and the ravages of the hedge.
+Changelings, people who were stolen by the True Fey and clawed their way back, and Acanthus, Mages who can draw upon Arcadia to warp Fate and Time, have formed the city of Camelot around Watchtower of the Lunargent Thorn in the nation of Avalon and work to protect the world from the Gentry, hobgoblins, and the ravages of the hedge.

-Mastigos and the Indebted have an uneasy alliance and have formed the City of Diss around the Watchtower of the Iron Gauntlet in the Burning Sands and work to keep the worst of Pandemonium at bay.
+Mastigos, Mages who draw upon the chaos of Pandemonium to warp Space and Mind, and the Indebted, those who have sold their soul to literal devils in exchange for power, have an uneasy alliance and have formed the City of Diss around the Watchtower of the Iron Gauntlet in the Burning Sands and work to keep the worst of hell at bay.

-Sin Eaters and the Moros created the Necropolis around the Watchtower of the Lead Coin in the Dark Archipelago and try to protect the world the darkness of the lower realms, quite the restless dead, and keep the never-born from dragging mortals to their doom.
+Geist, half-dead gatekeepers who are bonded with ghosts, and the Moros, Mages who wield the power of the underworld to warp Mater and Death, created the Necropolis around the Watchtower of the Lead Coin in the Dark Archipelago and try to protect the world the darkness of the lower realms, quite the restless dead, and keep the never-born from dragging mortals to their doom.

-The Risen are not the most populous group, but they stand fast for the Watchtower of the Golden Key in Shangrila, which reminds of them of the Ancient Empire.
-Though they can rarely come inside the city of Elysium, the Obrimos and Hunters who support them respect their commitment to help reign in some of the more dangerous elements from the Aetheral Realm.
+The Risen, mummies from an age before recorded time that protects sacred relics, are not the most populous group, but they stand fast for the Watchtower of the Golden Key in Shangrila, which reminds them of the Ancient Empire.
+Though they can rarely come inside the city of Elysium, the Obrimos, Mages empowered by the majesty of the Aether to smote their foes with Prime and Forces magic, and Hunters who support them respect their commitment to helping reign in some of the more dangerous elements from that realm.

-The Great Lodge was built with the tacit alliance between the Uratha and Thryrus around the Watchtower of the Stone Book in Vendian.
+The Great Lodge was built with the tacit alliance between the Uratha, werewolves cursed to atone for an ancient sin, and Thryrus, Mage groomed and grown to alter Life and Spirit, around the Watchtower of the Singing Stone in Vendian.
 Together they hope to heal the world’s out of balance spirits from the Primal Wild which run amok in the Material realm.